vackosar/vackosar.github.io/_posts/2021-10-25-disentagled-representations-and-attribute-manipulation-in-fashion.md

 - Variational Auto-encoders
   - speculation:
     - some disentanglement thanks to the architecture
-    - compressing into low-dimension and small-space
+    - compressing into low-dimension and small-space (reg. term)
     - high-level factors only
     - similar in high level factors are encoded close to each other
   - methods: mutual information between latents, total correlation e.g. unsupervised [Relevance factors VAE](https://arxiv.org/pdf/1902.01568v1.pdf)